United Way improves lives by mobilizing the caring power of communities around the world to advance the common good.

 2019 Tiffany Gipson left to take a new position.
 Erin Calhoon joined staff as Director of Programs and Events.

-2020 Courtney Swindle joins staff as part-time Executive Assistnat.
-The Jonesboto Tornado Recovery Fund & COVID-19 Response & Recovery Fund are formed to provide assistance following the world-wide pandemic and EF3 Tornado.
+2020 Courtney Swindle joined staff as part-time Executive Assistant.
+The Jonesboro Tornado Recovery Fund & COVID-19 Response & Recovery Fund are formed to provide assistance following the world-wide pandemic and EF3 Tornado.

 2021 Shaila Creekmore left for a new position and Erin Calhoon transitioned to Director of Business Development.
 Brittany Oliver joined staff as Accountant and VITA Coordinator.